 - .
 85% of our ordinary income for that year; - .
-95% of our capital gain net income other than the capital gain net income which we elect to retain and pay tax on for that year; and we will be subject to a 4% excise tax on the excess of the amount of such required distributions over amounts actually distributed during such year.
+95% of our capital gain net income other than the capital gain net income which we elect to retain and pay tax on for that year; and any undistributed taxable income from prior periods, we will be subject to a 4% excise tax on the excess of the amount of such required distributions over amounts actually distributed during such year.